 The site is within the existing urban area of the Hurstville City Centre and does not have known significant environmental values, resources or hazards.
-The site is occupied an existing at grade public car parking, any future development application on the site would need to address SEPP 55 - Remediation of Contaminated Land in its assessment.
+The site is occupied an existing at grade public car parking; any future development application on the site would need to address SEPP 55 - Remediation of Contaminated Land in its assessment.
 The proposed change in the Planning Proposal to the B4 Mixed Use zoning (from the 3(b)(City Centre Business Zone) is an equivalent "business" type zone.

-The existing uses, approved uses, and likely future uses of land in the vicinity of the proposal, and
+• The existing uses, approved uses, and likely future uses of land in the vicinity of the proposal, and

-The site is locating within the existing Hurstville City Centre and is surrounded by mixed use (residential and commercial) and residential development as detailed in the main body (Section 2) of the report.
+The site is located within the existing Hurstville City Centre and is surrounded by mixed use (residential and commercial) and residential development as detailed in Section 2 above.

-The services and infrastructure that are or will be available to meet the demands arising from the proposal and any proposed financial arrangements for infrastructure provision.
+• The services and infrastructure that are or will be available to meet the demands arising from the proposal and any proposed financial arrangements for infrastructure provision.